lorry2018/minimajs/README.md

 }
 ```

-Then building another plugin as below.
+Then create another plugin named demoPlugin2 as below.
+The demoPlugin2 will consume the logService registered by demoPlugin and register the extension to 'commands' extensionPoint.

+In the EchoCommand, the demoPlugin will load a class from demoPlugin2.

 ```js
 // 1 plugin.config